1.1 Vision and Purpose

 1.2 Persons to Whom the Code Applies

-This Code applies to GSA Members as defined in the GSA Amended and Restated Bylaws as currently in effect and
+This Code applies to GSA Members and Awardees as defined in the GSA Amended and Restated Bylaws as currently in effect and

 may be amended in the future (the “Bylaws”).
 GSA Members include Honorary Fellows, Fellows, Members, or